johnsoncodehk/tsslint/README.md

 ### Modify the Error

 You cannot configure the severity of a rule, it should be determined internally by rules.
-But in the config file, you can modify the reported errors through the `resolveResults()` API, and even add additional errors.
+But in the config file, you can modify the reported errors through the `resolveResult()` API, and even add additional errors.

 The following example shows changing no-console from Warning to Error.